- SEO: The what, why, and what’s next

 - The three pillars of trust

 - Pillar 1: Authority

 - Pillar 3: Content

-I call SEO work multi-faceted, because many factors such as keyword optimisation, Search Engine Marketing (or SEM), creating brand awareness, off-page SEO, on-page SEO and user experience all count as SEO work and factor in equally when it comes to the importance in an SEO professional’s work.
+I call SEO work multi-faceted, because many factors such as keyword optimization, Search Engine Marketing (or SEM), creating brand awareness, off-page SEO, on-page SEO, and user experience all count as SEO work and factor in equally when it comes to the importance in an SEO professional’s work.

 If you are new to working with online mediums, and you want to get people to start noticing you online, you need some kind of plan, which is why getting to know some SEO fundamentals is necessary.

 Learning about the three pillars of trust would give you that bit of structure you need to get the ball rolling with an SEO Masterplan, so read on if you’re ready for a nudge in the right direction.